cosmocatalano/GitsCompliKATEd/README.md

 ## why tho

-Becuase Git works for more than just code, and because I think it's useful for non-developers—particularly those who work closely with developers or write about technology—to get a better understanding of how this aspect of how software development works.
+Becuase Git works for more than just code, and because I think it's useful for non-developers—particularly those who work closely with developers or write about technology—to get a better understanding of how this aspect of software development works.

 ## so how